-2. Configure using the table below as reference, and click Submit.

-To configure using the Configuration File:
+- 2. Configure using the table below as reference, and click Submit. - > To configure using the Configuration File: - Use the table below as reference.

 Table 3-2: User Name and Password Parameters

 Parameter Description Username [system/web_user_name] The phone user name.
 Default: admin.
 Applies only to the Web interface.
 Password [system/web_user_password] The encrypted phone password.
 Default: 1234.
 Applies only to the Web interface, and LCD.